kpavery/System-Fo/README.md

 `tests/simple.fo` demonstrates an unrestricted (non-consuming) generic identity function.
 `tests/tapp.fo` demonstrates type application.
 `tests/type.fo` demonstrates more complicated parameter types and type application combined.
+`tests/unrestricted.fo` demonstrates the use of unrestricted types for function parameters.

 The `.fo` file extension is used for System Fo source files.